eiffel-community/etos/source/services/etos_environment_provider.rst

 ========================

 An execution space provider makes sure that the ETOS system knows where it can start the :ref:`etos-test-runner`.
-The execution space must have one required key, which is the 'request' key.
+The :ref:`execution space <execution_space>` must have one required key, which is the 'request' key.
 This key is the description of how the :ref:`etos-suite-runner` can start the :ref:`etos-test-runner` instance.

 There is also a field called 'execution_space_instructions' that is dynamically created every time and can be overriden if more information needs to be added.
 These instructions are the instructions for how to execute the :ref:`etos-test-runner` docker container.